Toward Instance-Optimal State Certification With Incoherent Measurements: Introduction

+It is not too hard to modify their upper bound to show that for \emph{general $\sigma$}, $O(d^{3/2}/\epsilon^2)$ copies still suffice for state certification.
+This settles the copy complexity of state certification with non-adaptive, incoherent measurements for \emph{worst-case} choices of $\sigma$.

+\textbf{Beyond Worst-Case $\sigma$.} This raises another important question: for which $\sigma$ can this $O(d^{3/2}/\epsilon^2)$ upper bound be improved?
+This bound is certainly not tight for all $\sigma$: for instance, if $\sigma$ is maximally mixed over a known subspace of dimension $r$, a simple argument demonstrates that $O(r^{3/2} / \eps^2)$ copies suffice.
+A natural hypothesis might be that some relaxed notion of rank of $\sigma$ dictates the true copy complexity of state certification with respect to $\sigma$.

-This naturally leads to another important question, namely, for which $\sigma$ can this bound be improved?
-This is inspired by a line of work in (classical) distribution testing which achieves so-called ``instance optimal'' bounds for identity testing.
-This culminated in a result due to~\cite{valiant2017automatic}, which states that, for any distribution $p$ over $d$ elements, there is a tester which requires
+This is inspired by a line of work in classical distribution testing on so-called \emph{instance-optimal} bounds for identity testing \cite{acharya2011competitive,acharya2012competitive,valiant2017automatic,diakonikolas2016new,blais2019distribution,jiao2018minimax}.
+The flagship result in this literature, due to \cite{valiant2017automatic}, states that for any distribution $p$ over $d$ elements, the optimal sample complexity $N$ of identity testing with respect to $p$ is essentially characterized by the \emph{$\ell_{2/3}$-quasinorm of $p$}.
+More formally, $N$ satisfies:

-samples for some universal constant $C_1>0$, and distinguishes with high probability between the case where $q = p$, or when $\| q - p \|_1 \geq \eps$.
-Here, $\| \cdot \|_{2/3}$ is the $\ell_{2/3}$-quasinorm, and $p^{-\max}_{-\delta}: [d] \to \R$ is the function that results after zeroing out the largest entry in the probability mass function of $p$, as well as zeroing out the bottom $\delta$ mass of it.
-To complement this bound, they also demonstrate there is a universal constant $C_2 > 0$ so that no tester can succeed with good confidence at this task, if the number of samples $N$ satisfies